w3c/wai-intro-wcag/content/faq.md

 More info on linking is in [Referencing and Linking to WAI Guidelines](https://www.w3.org/WAI/standards-guidelines/linking/).

-## What is different in WCAG 2.0, 2.1, and 2.2? {#done} {#v21 {#v22}
+## What is different in WCAG 2.0, 2.1, and 2.2? {#done} {#v21} {#v22}

 See:
 * [WCAG 2.0, 2.1, 2.2 section of WCAG 2 Overview ](https://www.w3.org/WAI/standards-guidelines/wcag/#versions)
 * [What's New in WCAG 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-21/)
 * [What's New in WCAG 2.2](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/)

-AThe ccessibility Guidelines Working Group (AG WG) will probably not do another version of WCAG 2, that is, not do WCAG 2.3.
+The Accessibility Guidelines Working Group (AG WG) will probably not do another version of WCAG 2, that is, not do WCAG 2.3.
 AG WG is working on WCAG 3.0.

 ## What about WCAG 3.0?
 What about “Silver”? {#next}